Jhonnyg/ccproject/dbass/task2/readme.txt

 must be correct.

 Files:
-	task2.sql - Contains SQL to create the tables. views.sql - Contains SQL to create the views specified in the assignment. db.sql    - Contains SQL to propagate the database with some information.
+	database.sql - Contains SQL to create the tables. views.sql - Contains SQL to create the views specified in the assignment. data.sql - Contains SQL to propagate the database with some information.

 ------------------------------------------------------------------------------